Port Macquarie and arrival in Sydney

 Another thing about dinner, I ordered from Hungry Jack's, but after fifteen minutes, nothing had happened, and then the cat was out of the bag: someone had pressed the emergency button, and the restaurant's electricity was down.
 Everyone had to evacuate; they weren't making any more burgers.
 A second (!)
 HJ was a five-minute walk around the corner.

 In the evening, I walked around Chinatown and Darling Harbour, all within walking distance from here.
-We're very centrally located, which is nice after so much walking lately (10-20k steps a day).
-Impression of Sydney by night:
+We're very centrally located, which is nice after so much walking lately (10,000-20,000 steps a day).
+Impression of Sydney at night:

 Leave a Reply